RedwoodTEQ/Point-Cloud-Modelling/app/model-viewer-web/README.md

 If everything works, it loads entry file `https://127.0.0.1:1234/sobeca_1_group1_densified_point_cloud_entwine/ept.json`, then loads all of other `.laz` files, finally render point cloud model.

+**If you boot the viewer by docker compose (root/docker-compose.yml), the url should to be different.
+Please fill in the correct url on basis of setting of docker compose.**

+**The uri could be located on any other static server, as long as the CORS is setup.**

 ### Compiles and minifies for production

 ```shell